CircuitVerse/Interactive-Book/contributing_guidelines.md

 - [duplicate](https://github.com/CircuitVerse/Interactive-Book/labels/duplicate) labeled issues are meant to be already existing issue in the repository.
 - [priority: less](https://github.com/CircuitVerse/Interactive-Book/labels/priority%3Aless) labeled issues are meant to have priority comparatavily lesser than other issues.
 - [priority: medium](https://github.com/CircuitVerse/Interactive-Book/labels/priority%3Amedium) labeled issues are meant to have priority comparatively intermediate than other issues.
-- [priority: high](https://github.com/CircuitVerse/Interactive-Book/labels/priority%3Ahigh) labeled issues are meant to have highest priority and need to fix as soon as possible.
+- [priority: high](https://github.com/CircuitVerse/Interactive-Book/labels/priority%3Ahigh) labeled issues are meant to have the highest priority and need to fix as soon as possible.
 - [help wanted](https://github.com/CircuitVerse/Interactive-Book/labels/help%20wanted) labeled issues signify that the contributor requires help with something specific in the issue and your help is very much appreciated.

 ## Creating an issue.